AlasteirHo/Adaptive-Fusion-For-Stock-Portfolio-Optimization/README.md

-# Adaptive Fusion for Multi-Source Sentiment Analysis
+# Adaptive Fusion for Multi-Source Stock Portfolio Optimization

 An adaptive fusion approach to financial sentiment analysis that integrates multiple data sources (news articles and social media) and technical indicators to predict stock price direction and optimize an investment portfolio.